Symposium organizers: Monserrat Rivas and Hubert Brückl

 Dr. Amandine Bellec, Univ.
 Paris Diderto, Paris, France

-This symposium is devoted to studies on spin related phenomena in molecular and hybrid systems, including single molecule, extended interfaces, graphene and multilayered systems and devices.
+This symposium is devoted to studies on spin related phenomena in molecular and hybrid systems, including single molecule, extended interfaces, graphene, organic semiconductors, and multilayered systems and devices.

 Symposium organizers: Aurelien Manchon and Henk Swagten